MicrosoftDocs/power-platform/ps-docs/ask-question.md

 Legend:

 1. **Home**: Go to the Home screen.
 1. **New workspace**: Opens a blank canvas where you can explore and [ask questions](ask-question.md) related to your business.
-Or you can upload business data and [ask questions about the data](ask-question.md#ask-questions-about-your-data).
+Or you can add business data and [ask questions about the data](ask-question.md#ask-questions-about-your-data).
 When you ask a question, a workspace is created which can be accessed from the Home screen.
 1. **Workspace name**: To rename a workspace, select the default name **Untitled** and rename it.
 1. **Keep it**: Saves the generated content.
 Select the **Untitled** text box and enter a name for the generated workspace.
 If you don’t save the generated information, the system automatically saves it as, **Untitled**.
 You can access all workspaces from the Home screen.
 1. **Regenerate**: Regenerates the results or select **Regenerate with new data** to replace with another data set instead of starting over.
 The **Regenerate** option can generate different results, but the level of difference depends on the specificity of the question asked.
 For example, a general question such as "tell me something interesting about my data," generates different results, whereas as question such as "show me my top 10 accounts based on last years sales numbers" generate similar results.